BRUSH 13

 how does this compare to brush 14?

-brush 13 is slightly smaller, denser, and less tapered than brush 14. community members who own both tend to reach for brush 13 when they want more precise color placement and brush 14 when they want a softer, more diffused blend. many say the two work well together.
+brush 13 is slightly smaller, denser, and less tapered than brush 14. community members who own both often describe brush 13 as better for precise color placement and packing, while brush 14 is fluffier and better for diffusing. many use them interchangeably or together, with brush 13 for tighter detail work and brush 14 for softer blending.